AABearBots/First-Closed-Doors-Competition/README.md

 # Starting out Your Own Bot

-## Step 1: A Bit of Planning

-First thing to do is understanding what you wish to do and deciding which of the existing bots resembles the most to what your own bot should end up looking like.

-Are you doing an indicator bot?
-A trading bot?
-What kind of process will your bot involve?
-What kind of data output should your bot have?
-Which of the existing bots is the most similar to your requirements?

-## Step 2: Using an Existing Bot as a Starting Point
+## Step 1: Using an Existing Bot as a Starting Point

-### Copy and Rename Bot
+### Clone and Rename Bot

-Once you have identified the bot that is the most similar to yours, clone the corresponding repository and --once in your local machine-- copy and paste the repository’s root folder, renaming it with the name of your new bot.
+We will use Mariam, a Trading Bot within the AAMasters organization as a starting point for creating your own bot.
+Clone [Mariam's repository](https://github.com/AAMasters/AAMariam-Trading-Bot) and --once in your local machine-- copy and paste the repository’s root folder, renaming it with the name of your new bot.

 Make sure you follow the naming convention using the following string:

 “**AA**”+”**BotName**”+”**-Indicator-Bot**” _or_ “**-Trading-Bot**”

-e.g.: _AAOlivia-Indicator-Bot_
+e.g.: _AAMariam-Trading-Bot_

 > NOTE: Make sure the bot name is unique.
 That is, no other bot by any other Dev Team can have the same name.